apache/airflow/docs/apache-airflow-providers-databricks/operators/copy_into.rst

      - Optional HTTP path for Databricks SQL endpoint or Databricks cluster.
 If not specified, it should be provided in Databricks connection, or the ``sql_endpoint_name`` parameter must be set.
    * - session_configuration: dict[str,str]
      - optional dict specifying Spark configuration parameters that will be set for the session.
+   * - metadata: list[tuple[str, str]]
+     - Optional list of (k, v) pairs that will be set as Http headers on every request
    * - files: Optional[List[str]]
      - optional list of files to import.
 Can't be specified together with ``pattern``.
    * - pattern: Optional[str]